fawaz-dabbaghieh/PanPA-rtd/docs/source/index.rst

 **PanPA** is easy to install through the ``setup.py`` script, the only requirement is ``Cython`` and ``Python >= 3.6``.
 You can install PanPA locally with ``python3 setup.py install --user`` if you do not have root access to the operating system you're working on.

+You can also use the ``environment.yml`` file to generate a conda or virtual Python environment and install PanPA there.

 Contents
 --------